 Where: Shamanic Spirit, Landmead, Glastonbury BA6

-Join me for an evening with the spirit of Mugwort.
+Join me in the dreaming for an evening filled with the spirit of Mugwort.

 Follow the beautiful guidance given by Artemis and Diana.